alvina-gakhokidze/alvina-gakhokidze.github.io/_posts/2023-11-13-Electrical-Consulting-Experience.md

 ## Quick Description
 I have had the opportunity to work on many different projects during my co-op at Ziyutec Inc. Ziyutec Inc. is an electrical engineering consulting company located in Richmond, BC.

-Here are the descriptions for some of the projects that I learned the most from :) Some details like addresses and exact issues have been omitted for the sake of privacy.
+Here are the descriptions for some of the projects that I have learned from the most :) Some details like addresses and exact issues have been omitted for the sake of privacy.
 (Please forgive the third-person language)

 ## Saskatoon Power Study